-The most scenic routes from I-495 into Washington DC are offered by the George Washington Memorial Parkway along the Virginia side of the Potomac River, the Clara Barton Parkway along the Maryland side of the river, and the Baltimore-Washington Parkway, approaching downtown from the northeast.
+The most scenic routes from I-495 into Washington are via the George Washington Memorial Parkway along the Virginia side of the Potomac River, the Clara Barton Parkway along the Maryland side of the river, and the Baltimore-Washington Parkway, approaching downtown from the northeast.

 History of I-495

 Construction of the Capital Beltway began in 1955.
 It was part of Interstate Highway System that was created in the Federal-Aid Highway Act of 1956.
 The first section of the highway opened in 1961, and it was completed in 1964.
 Originally, I-95 was planned to serve downtown Washington from the south and north, intersecting the Beltway in Virginia and Maryland.
 However, the plan was canceled in 1977, and the built portion of I-95 inside the Beltway from the south running north into downtown Washington was redesignated as I-395.
 Around 1990, the eastern side of the Beltway was dual-signed I-95-495.

 Exits were renumbered based on mileage from I-95's entry into Maryland at the Woodrow Wilson Bridge.

 The explosive growth of housing and businesses in the Maryland and Virginia suburbs has created heavy traffic around the region, especially on the Capital Beltway.
 Despite numerous widening projects over the past few decades, heavy traffic is a continuing problem.